Synthetixio/SIPs/SIPS/sip-15.md

 When

-- Bob tries to flag Alice address for liquidation again
+- Bob or anyone else tries to flag Alice address for liquidation again

 Then